-Now, like most other guitar manufacturers, Dean has two categories of guitars that they offer.
-You have the more affordable models which are made somewhere in Asia, and then you have guitars which are made in United States.
-Naturally, the latter offer a higher level of quality, and hence come with a more expensive price tag.
+Now, similar to most other guitar manufacturers, Dean has two categories of guitars that they offer.
+You have the more affordable models which are typically made somewhere in Asia, and then you have higher quality and vintage Dean guitars which are (mostly) made in United States.
+Naturally, the latter come with a more expensive price tag.

 Determining the origin and value of American made Dean guitars is actually quite easy.
 Every Dean guitar made in United States comes with a seven digit serial number that is printed on the back of the headstock.

-First two numbers in the sequence will tell you when your guitar was produced, while the following numbers represent the serial number of the instrument itself.
-The origin of these guitars is not marked anywhere on the instrument, but it’s pretty easy to determine which factory it came from.
-If you see a seven digit serial number on the back of a Dean guitar, you can be sure that it was produced in United States.
+The first two numbers in the sequence will tell you the year in which your guitar was produced, while the following numbers represent the serial number of the instrument itself.
+The exact origin of these guitars is not marked anywhere on the instrument, however you can be sure that if you see a seven digit serial number on the back of a Dean guitar, it was produced in United States.

 If you were wondering about Dean guitar serial number, and how to use that information to your advantage, hopefully this short article gave you some useful insight.